GreptimeTeam/docs/docs/user-guide/administration/upgrade.md

+---
+description: Instructions on upgrading GreptimeDB using the built-in CLI tool, including exporting and importing data and schemas, and a complete example for upgrading.
+---

 # Upgrade

 From `v0.4`, we provide a built-in utility to help upgrade your previous GreptimeDB deployment to the latest version if there are some breaking changes.